openstack/vitrage/doc/source/contributor/vitrage-template-format-v2.rst

 - The template will be validated before loading.
 Validation errors are written to the log.
 Templates with validation errors are skipped.

-Common parameters and their acceptable values - for writing templates
+Common properties and their acceptable values - for writing templates
 ---------------------------------------------------------------------

 +-------------------+-----------------------+-------------------------+------------------------------------+